 Every small business owner needs money at some point—whether for operational expenses or to benefit from an investment opportunity.
 Even for business growth and expansion, a little extra cash can make a lot of difference.
 For most small businesses, it means filling out a business loan application.

-For most small business owners, filling out loan application can be frustrating and time-consuming.
-According to a SmallBizTrends, around 39% of small business that apply for business loans from alternative lenders get rejected, though only 1 out of 5 applicants able to qualify for funding from traditional banks.
+For most small business owners, filling out a loan application can be frustrating and time-consuming.
+According to SmallBizTrends, around 39% of small businesses that apply for business loans from alternative lenders get rejected, though only 1 out of 5 applicants are able to qualify for funding from traditional banks.

 To make the loan application process easier and smooth, we’ve have listed 20 proven ways for you to strengthen your business loan application, so you have the best chance of securing the needed funding for your small business.